Spoleto: Other cultural heritage

+Events

 The Festival dei Due Mondi (lit.
 'Festival of the Two Worlds') was founded in 1958.
 Because Spoleto was a small town, where real estate and other goods and services were at the time relatively inexpensive, and also because there are two indoor theatres, a Roman theatre and many other spaces, it was chosen by Gian Carlo Menotti as the venue for an arts festival.
 It is also fairly close to Rome, with good rail connections.
 It is an important cultural event, held annually in late June-early July.

-The festival has developed into one of the most important cultural manifestations in Italy, with a three-week schedule of music, theater and dance performances.
-For some time it became a reference point for modern sculpture exhibits, and works of art left to the city by Alexander Calder and others are a testimony to this.
+The festival has since developed into one of the most important cultural manifestations in Italy, with a three-week schedule of music, theater and dance performances.
+For some time it became a reference point for modern sculpture exhibits, particularly after the 5th Festival dei Due Mondi in 1962, which featured more than 100 sculptures placed in all corners of Spoleto curated by Giovanni Carandente.
+The 1962 exhibition, Sculpture in the City, brought together major 20th-century sculptors including Alexander Calder, Henry Moore, Lucio Fontana, David Smith, and Beverly Pepper.
+Works of art from this exhibition were left to the city, including Teodelapio by Alexander Calder, the artist's first monumental stabile which marked a turning point in his career.

-In the United States, a parallel festival — Spoleto Festival USA — held in Charleston, South Carolina was founded in 1977 with Menotti's involvement.
+In the United States, a parallel festival—Spoleto Festival USA—held in Charleston, South Carolina was founded in 1977 with Menotti's involvement.
 The twinning only lasted some 15 years and, after growing disputes between the Menotti family and the Spoleto Festival USA board, in the early 1990s a separation was consummated.
 However, following Menotti's death in February 2007, the city administrations of Spoleto and Charleston started talks to re-unite the two festivals which would climax in Spoleto mayor Massimo Brunini's attending the opening ceremony of Spoleto Festival USA in May 2008.
 For a short period of time, a third parallel festival was also held in Melbourne, Australia.

 In 1992, the Spoleto Arts Symposium was initiated with the purpose of bringing talented people from all around the world to study in Spoleto.
 The program apparently ceased in 2009, to be replaced by a similar program, started by the College-Conservatory of Music (CCM) of the University of Cincinnati in 2010.